Promoting the Spiritan Mission

 By encouraging students, faculty, and staff to see their work as part of a larger effort to serve the common good and explore the various ways in which faith and service lie at the heart of a Duquesne education, the Spiritan mission of the University is realized and enhanced.

-Guided by the overarching goal of the 2010-2015 Strategic Plan that "our extraordinary and pervasive sense of mission as a Spiritan Catholic university will be the guide for all Duquesne University does," the Office of Mission and Identity is committed to the vital integration of mission throughout every area of University life.
+Guided by the overarching goal of the 2010-2015 Strategic Plan that "our extraordinary and pervasive sense of mission as a Spiritan Catholic university will be the guide for all Duquesne University does," the Division of Mission and Identity is committed to the vital integration of mission throughout every area of University life.